Dog Meat Trade

 Dog meat farms in South Korea

 Dog and cat traders snatch animals from the streets, steal pets from backyards or buy them from owners.
 They are crammed together on the back of trucks and driven for days—sick, hungry, thirsty, injured and afraid—then beaten to death or hanged in slaughterhouses or markets.
 In South Korea, dogs are bred in barren cages, without proper food, water or protection from the elements.
-Most people across Asia don’t eat dog or cat, and HSI is working with local groups to lobby for change.
+Most people across Asia don’t eat dog or cat meat, and HSI is working with local groups to lobby for change.

 Dog meat trade facts: